FancyWaifu/Malachi_stack/README.md

 I’m writing a tiny network stack in Python for learning and fun.
-It runs directly over Ethernet, does node discovery, and (optionally) encrypts Layer-3 and above using libsodium.
+It runs directly over Ethernet, does node discovery, and encrypts Layer-3 and above using libsodium.
 Might get real-world-useful later, but it’s a playground for now.

 Prerequisites
 1) Linux/macOS with Python 3.10+ (No idea if it works on windows)